Stellantis N.V. research snapshot

 $1 to $3

-More likely if tariffs, incentives, quality issues, weak demand, new impairments, or cash burn prevent a credible recovery and the market applies a distressed multiple to reduced earnings power.
+More likely if tariffs, incentives, quality and recall costs, weak demand, new impairments, or renewed cash burn prevent a credible recovery and the market applies a distressed multiple to reduced earnings power.

 STLA AI technical analysis